What is Tattoo Bruising and How Do You Manage It?

 Today we're going to talk about tattoo bruising.
 It's not one of those tattoo-related things you see all the time.
 If you're experiencing tattoo bruising, it's not an outright lie to say it's normal.
 If you're reading this, chances are you're suffering from bruising around your tattoo.

-As a result, we want to reassure you that it is normal and nothing to worry about.
+As a result, Tattoo bruising can occur as a normal response of the skin to the trauma caused by the tattoo machine during the tattooing process. we want to reassure you that it is normal and nothing to worry about.
 Here are some reasons why this happens so you can feel better about it.
 Without further ado, let's discuss tattoo bruising, what causes it, and how to treat it!

 1. Is It Normal for My New Tattoo to Be Bruised?